Dr John Gilroy

 Professor Maria Alarcos Cieza is Coordinator, Disability and Rehabilitation at the World Health Organisation.
 She is responsible for the WHO global agenda on disability and rehabilitation including disability statistics and capacity building.
 WHO’s work is based on the Disability Action Plan 2014-2021, which focuses on improving the health and wellbeing of people with disabilities by building a more responsive health system and ensuring an adequate standard of living for people with disabilities.
 Alarcos has worked closely with Professor Emerson in his capacity as Vice President of the International Association for the Scientific Study of Intellectual and Developmental Disabilities and with Professor Llewellyn in her capacity as Director of the WHO Collaborating Centre in Health Workforce Development in Rehabilitation and Long Term Care.
 Alarcos provides an international perspective on research, particularly in terms of mapping inequities.
 This collaboration with WHO enables us to profile our work internationally and place us in a position to significantly influence research in the disability and health globally.

-Dr Tom Shakespeare is a leading scholar in disability studies.
-He is a senior lecturer in medical sociology at the University of East Anglia and was previously a technical officer at WHO playing a key role in the production and launch of the World Disability Report (2011) and promoting disability mainstreaming in health.
+Professor Tom Shakespeare is a leading scholar in disability studies.
+He is a Professor of Disability Research at the London School of Hygiene & Tropical Medicine and was previously a technical officer at WHO playing a key role in the production and launch of the World Disability Report (2011) and promoting disability mainstreaming in health.
 He is a collaborator on a project in four African countries, looking at inclusion of disability in health and other policies, a research advisor to the First People’s Disability Network, Australia, and an honorary at the Centre for Disability Research and Policy at University of Sydney.
 As author of the seminal text, Disability Rights and Wrongs, he will assist us in embedding our research in contemporary theories of disability.
 Tom’s background in advocacy through his work with the disabled people’s movement in the UK is also critical; it will ensure that the research is located in a thorough understanding of the lived experiences of people with disabilities and directly responds to their concerns and needs.